Team: Rubén Octavio Sepúlveda Chapa, Abel Salazar López, Ana Paulina

 finish and color.

 project, which charcterizes for being very open, achieves a spatial scope,

 natural light.
 The scale and deepness, added to the design of the rotating

-parsols, regulate the light, radiation and visual permeability, generating a place of refuge and visual control, achiving a protected
+parasols, regulate the light, radiation and visual permeability, generating a place of refuge and visual control, achieving a protected